 Let's get cellular.

 To life, to life, biology!
-In this course, we lift our soda bottles to biology, the study of life.
+In Semester A of this Biology course, we lift our soda bottles to the study of life.

-In this course, you'll learn how life rolls.
 Chances are, you've heard of cells, genetics, and evolution.
-After all, you can't watch the news or any show on Hulu without about stem cells, DNA evidence, or the controversy over evolution.
-But can you tell us how plants manage to get energy from the sun, how a blond-haired kid can be born to a brown-haired family, and why exactly carbs are not the evil enemy the media has made them out to be, but the one molecule essential to human survival?
-Sounds like we could help you out there.
+After all, you can't watch the news or any show on Hulu without hearing about stem cells, DNA evidence, or the controversy over evolution.
+But can you tell us:

 P.S.
 Biology is a two-semester course.
 You're looking at Semester A, but you can check out Semester B here.